NomadArchitect/bztsrc_osz/docs/security.en.md

 -------------

 Some message types are checked through common criterias.
-For example only a task in driver priority level allowed to send a SYS_setirq message to modify the IRQ Routing Table.
+For example only a task in driver priority level allowed to send a SYS_regirq message to modify the IRQ Routing Table.
 Likewise the SYS_mknod message is limited to the tasks for priority level driver and service.
 Sometimes the message is associated with a specific system service, like only "FS" allowed to send SYS_mountfs message to "FS".